Chimpanzee, name unknown, subjected to a procedure

 It is not unusual for a chimpanzee to be surrounded by laboratory personnel in order to be subdued or for the chimpanzee to be shot in vulnerable parts of their body—while thrashing about futilely trying to avoid the dart gun—such as their eye or genitals, or even puncturing and collapsing a lung.
 (Some chimpanzees have been trained to accept injections.)

 Chimpanzees who have lived through these ordeals and are now in sanctuaries are living testimony to the long-term trauma such procedures cause.
-Fauna Foundation in Quebec is currently home to 13 chimpanzees nearly all of whom have come out of labs.
+Fauna Foundation in Quebec is home to about a dozen chimpanzees, nearly all of whom have come out of labs.
 Extensive and detailed medical histories offer a window into their lives.
 Consider the story of Billy Jo (now deceased) as recounted by Fauna:

 In 14 years at the lab, Ch-447, Billy Jo was knocked down over 289 times—65 by dart with 4 or 5 men surrounding his cage pummeling darts into his body to anaesthetize him for a routine blood draw.
 In the lab he would shake his cage back and forth trying desperately to prevent anyone from approaching.
 To this day, Billy cannot bear to have strangers grouped in front of him.